Studies and continuing education in environmental genomics and system biology

 Molecular biological diagnosis and analysis is increasingly used in the field and is therefore gaining practical significance in several areas of natural resource sciences.
 The aim of this module is to become acquainted with these methods and procedures as well as to use specific methods and to examine their practical significance and application.
 The module gives an overview of their application in nature conservation and environmental protection, as well as in agriculture and eco technologies.
 Methods of analysis and for appraisal of findings are acquired.
 The module is an emerging project and some changes may be made.

-The following semester’s theses have been completed to date in the areas covered by the Research Group for Environmental Genomics and Systems Biology:
+The following semester’s theses have been completed to date in the areas covered by the Environmental Genomics and Systems Biology Research Group:

 - Victor Bühlmann (2018): Transport of bacteria through natural soil.

 - Philipp von Ow (2018): Biokontrolle mittels Mikroorganismen als Bekämpfungsmassnahme gegen pathogene Organismen in Aquaponik.

 - Severin Erb (2018): "The big fight" - Antibiotika-Resistenz im Gewässer.

 - Nora Vogel (2018): Gentiana sp. - Genetische und phänotypische Untersuchungen im Jurapark Aargau.

 - Mirjam Kurz (2018): Molecular analysis of the distribution of two ancestral populations of Erwinia amylovora in Europe using CRISPR data.

 - Alexia Roschi (2017): Molekularer Nachweis der Streptomycinresistenz im Feuerbranderreger Erwinia amylovora.